ycaesari/GettingAndCleaningData/CodeBook.md

 - mean(): Mean value
 - std(): Standard deviation

-# The requirements of the projects were to
+# The requirements of the project were to

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.